- Home

 28.3.
 Examining evidence of honest concurrent use - the five criteria

 When examining evidence for honest concurrent use, examiners need to consider all five criteria listed at paragraph 2.
-This is the most efficient way of coming to a decision on these cases, few of which are likely to be clear cut.
+While no single criteria is determinative, the honesty of adoption of the trade mark is essential.
 Applicants supply the information in different formats and in different orders within their submissions.
 The Office does not insist on any particular order for this evidence, but encourages applicants to supply information pertinent to all five criteria.
 On occasions, it might be necessary to request additional information if what the applicant provides does not give a sufficiently clear picture.

 3.1 The degree of confusion likely between the trade marks in question